ePages-de/epages-devportal/_posts/2019/2019-05-07-react-hooks-what-all-the-fuss-is-about.md

 ## What does this mean for me?

 If you are not working with React, this new API won't affect you much.
 Except that your developers that do work with React might have a better time coding, and as a result will be more effective at building cool and stable UIs.
-It probably also means that React is not going away anytime soon, as the React-team keeps innovating, while at the same time providing a great developer-experience.
+It probably also means that React is not going away anytime soon, as the React-team keeps innovating, while at the same time provide a great developer experience.